Ansh292004/QuantAI_Chatbot/README.md

 ```
 3. Get your Gemini API key
 ```
-Go to Google AI Studio
+🔹Go to Google AI Studio

-Generate a new API key
+🔹Generate a new API key
-Then update the code in askGemini.js:
+🔹Then update the code in askGemini.js:

 import { GoogleGenAI } from "@google/genai";
 const ai = new GoogleGenAI({